JamesGJ5-Learning-To-Code/inventory-application/plans.md

 6. DONE Set up routes that will be needed

-7. Set up the controllers that will be needed
+7. DONE Set up the controllers that will be needed

-8. Write all 'READ' views:
+8. DONE Write all 'READ' views:
     1. One to view Category
     2. One to view Item

-9. Write views containing forms which can both create (starting with blank fields) and update (starting with fields populated by data of object to be updated):
+9. DONE Write views containing forms which can both create (starting with blank fields) and update (starting with fields populated by data of object to be updated):
     1. One for Category
     2. One for Item